kpn-dsh/dsh-cli/README.md

 ## Features

-By enabling/disabling the features described below you have some control over what's included in the tool and what's not.
+By enabling/disabling the features described below you have some control over what's included in the `dsh` tool and what's not.
 The features are all disabled by default.
 The following features are defined:

 * `appcatalog` - Enables the app catalog methods.